- A 404 error (also known as error 404) means that the page can’t be found. Usually, this happens when the URL or its content was deleted or moved.

 You don’t want to get your customer excited about something they can’t actually see.
 But 404 errors are bad news for more reasons than just making your customers angry.
 404 errors are dangerous because you might not even notice you have them — until it’s too late and you start losing traffic on your site.

 404 errors harm your SEO because Google will classify your site as unreliable if it sees that a page that had previously existed is no longer available.
+These error messages can negatively affect your site’s ranking in search engine results, making it harder for users to find you.
 If your sitemap is consistently inaccurate, you won’t rank as highly as you used to.
 Even worse, you’ll lose trust with your visitors, as they’ll consider your website to be unprofessional.

 Keep in mind that it’s not usually the 404 error page itself that alerts Google that your site is unreliable, but the broken links that lead to the missing page.
 If you’re rewriting a bunch of pages on your website, be sure to check each internal link so that you’re not accidentally linking to pages that no longer exist on your site.